Top 10 Reasons Why the K-Pop Industry is Horrible

 There's a lot of racism towards black people in the K-pop industry, such as appropriating their cultures and making fun of them.
 I don't think the idols hate black people.
 I'm just saying that it's stupid to make fun of black people while using their styles.

-17 Sasaeng fans
+Sasaeng fans invade idols' privacy

 The obsessive K-pop fans, putting the idols under stress.

-24 It is too bright and sparkly
+The aesthetic is overly bright and sparkly

-25 It is very addictive to some people
+The industry can be very addictive to some people